 Finally, It brings up a lot of personal questions with respect to the power of identity its theft.
 What if there is another you out there?
 A doppelganger?
 Can he or she waltz in and ruin your life?
 It also has you questioning our belief in physical evidence, our dependence on forensics, our limiting standards of facts, and what Reality is.
 Is something considered “REAL” only if it can be proven?
 Is it possible that there are some realities that exist but we don’t the ability to prove then yet?
 Does this make them any less real?

-Regardless, I really liked the connection the author made between the Mr. Mercedes series and the Detective Bill Hodges.
+Regardless, I really liked the connection the author made between the Mr. Mercedes series and Detective Bill Hodges.
 If you haven’t read Mr. Mercedes, it’s about a guy who drives right in to a large group of unemployed people waiting outside a company with hopes of getting work, crushing and killing many, while injuring others.
 I think a baby was killed…or something like that.
 But that’s another story entirely.

 The Outsider is a great story with brilliant twists and turns and is eventually quite enjoyable.
-I hope it gets adapted as a movie like IT but I think a mini-series will do better by the book.
+I hope it gets adopted as a movie like IT but I think a mini-series will do better by the book.
 If you’ve got the time and stomach, I certainly recommend you read it.

 Have you read The Outsider by Stephen King?
 Let me know what you think in the comments!